amikos-tech/chromadb-chart/README.md

 ## Chroma Authentication

+> Note: Token auth is enabled by default

 By default, the chart will use a `chromadb-auth` secret in Chroma's namespace to authenticate requests.
 This secret is generated at install time.